We already published the list of best PS3 games of all time, now it’s time to discover the best PS3 RPGs of all time.

 Most importantly every decision you make has an impact on the ending of the story and these world-shaking choices will follow you on to the sequels.

-With a game world and characters so well developed, and a combat system that rewards strategic thinking, it’s hard not to recommend it to people who enjoy RPGs.
+With a game world and characters so well developed, it’s hard not to recommend it to people who enjoy RPGs.

 Dark Souls is the first game in the cult hit series.